hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 * Enhance the database schema to store an account's list of virtual addresses.
 * Store the historical state of an account's virtual address list.
-* Enhance the REST API to show an account's active virtual addresses list (only a list of ACTIVE virtual addresses).
+* Enhance the REST API to show an account's active virtual addresses list (only a list of `ACTIVE` virtual addresses).
-* Enhance the REST API to show an account's virtual addresses list (including status (ACTIVE | DISABLED) for each virtual address.

 ## Non-Goals

 * Enhance gRPC APIs with virtual address information
 * Enhance Web3 APIs with virtual address information
+* Enhance the REST API to show an account's DISABLED or DELETED virtual addresses.
+* Any sort of behavior based on the number of active/disabled virtual addresses.
+(The HIP-631 document proposes incremental capacity limits as 1, then 3, then 10, then possibly an unbounded number.
+For now, the Mirror Node implementation will just assume the limit is observed by HAPI/the consensus nodes, as it's really not possible for the mirror node to count how many virtual addresses already exist, when a new one is being added or deleted.)

 ## Architecture